mkruselj/SublimeKSP/README.md

 ### Compiling From The Command Line

-SublimeKSP compiler can also be executed from the command line, by simply running `ksp_compiler.py` with the appropriate source (and optionally output) file path(s), along with optional compiler switches.
+SublimeKSP compiler can also be executed from the command line by simply running `ksp_compiler.py` with the appropriate source (and optionally output) file path(s), along with optional compiler switches.
-For this, you need to use the manual installation of SublimeKSP, in order to have direct access to `ksp_compiler.py` file.
+For this you need to use the manual installation of SublimeKSP, in order to have direct access to `ksp_compiler.py`.
 To execute a compilation of a file, it is as simple as typing:

 ```
 > python ksp_compiler.py "<source-file-path>"
 ```

 Various compiler options from SublimeKSP's Tools menu are also available.
 All of them are set to false if not used, and by including them in the command line, they are set to true:

 ```
 ksp_compiler.py [-h] [-c] [-v] [-e] [-o] [-t] [-d] source_file [output_file]